 H. The

-enumeration in the Constitution of certain rights shall not be construed to
+enumeration in this Constitution of certain rights shall not be construed to

-deny or disparage others retained by the people of the several states but no
+deny or disparage others retained by the people of the several states.
+No right

 X.